revue-org/revue-spe-slides/content/_generator.md

 ```

 - Changes are merged into the main branch via pull requests.
-- Pull requests are reviewed and approved by at least one other developer
+- Pull requests are reviewed and approved by at least one other developer.
 - Releases are made on the `main` branch.

 ---